numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     is needed to decide if we need this plugin anymore.
 If we do, this will have to be rewritten for pytest as no open source alternatives are available.
     * To run tests in parallel, there is a open source (MIT license) plugin [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) that is recommended by pytest.
-* Configure TravisCI and code coverage
+* Configure TravisCI and code coverage.
+This will not take much time as most of the original config will run just fine.
+Only a couple of commands will have to be changed.

 **Challenges** The main challenge in this part is to not loose any tests in the conversion process.
 Code coverage data can be used to identify parts where this problem occurs.